sezginerdem/p04-Phonebook-App-deployed-on-AWS-ALB-with-AS-and-RDS-using-CF/README.md

 ## Steps to Solution

-- Step 1: Download or clone project definition from `clarusway` repo on Github
+- Step 1: Download or clone project definition from `sezginerdem` repo on Github

 - Step 2: Create project folder for local public repo on your pc